Partner, admitted to the Bar in 2005

 Caroline mainly handles complex professional-related criminal cases, or criminal law issues related to the exercise of a profession or business.
 This includes, for example, industrial accidents, bribery and fraud issues and legal assistance to persons bound by secrecy (such as medical institutions, doctors, lawyers and notaries).
 Caroline also has extensive experience in providing legal assistance to (special) investigators who come into contact with criminal law.

 Education and career

-Caroline de Sitter studied Criminal Law at Leiden University.
-Following her graduation in 2004, she taught Criminal and Criminal Procedure Law at this university.
-In September 2005, she joined Sjöcrona ∙ van Stigt.
-In 2012, Caroline completed the post-graduate Criminal Law specialisation at the Willem Pompe Institute of Utrecht University.
+Caroline studied civil and criminal (procedural) law at Leiden University.
+After graduating in 2004, she spent a year as a lecturer at that university’s criminal law and criminal procedure department.
+In September 2005, she joined Sjöcrona Van Stigt.
+In 2012, Caroline completed the postgraduate specialisation course in criminal law at the Willem Pompe Institute of Criminal Law.

-Aside from her law practice, Caroline also runs the ‘Criminal (Procedure) Law News’ course of the permanent education programme for The Hague lawyers and teaches criminal procedure at the national vocational training for lawyers.
-She also educates post-graduates on extradition/surrender and mutual assistance in criminal matters.
+In addition to her law practice, Caroline taught the course ‘actualities criminal (procedural) law’ for several years as part of the continuing education of lawyers in The Hague.
+She also taught criminal procedural law in the national vocational training for lawyers.
+She also gave postgraduate teaching on extradition/surrender and mutual legal assistance in criminal cases.

-Caroline de Sitter is listed in the area of law register of the Dutch Bar Association as a specialist in the field of Criminal Law.
-This specialisation for instance includes:
+Caroline de Sitter is registered in the register of areas of law of the Netherlands Bar as a specialist in criminal law.
+This specialism includes:

 - Extradition and surrender cases

 - Environmental criminal law

 - International criminal law

 Caroline obtains a minimum of ten training points in this specialisation every calendar year according to the standards of the Netherlands Bar.